sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter.md

 In this article we are going to see how can we perform Jmeter testing using maven, so that we can use this in **CI/CD**.

 ## What is Jmeter?
 Jmeter is a performance testing tool which can be integrated with CI/CD.
+To know details you may [visit](https://sarkershantonu.github.io/tag/jmeter-script/)

 ## What is Maven
 Maven is Java Build automation tool.

 ## Why Maven with Jmeter?
-Usually we test with any Java code.
+Usually we perform unit test with any Java code.
 Ideally an acceptance test should have some form of performance testing with it.
-We are going to use maven jmeter plugins to test a web application like a development project build.
+We are going to use maven jmeter plugins to test a web application similar to a a development project build.

 This will allow us to "Shift Left" performance testing.
 And this will allow any CI/CD system (like jenkins) , execute the test and show reports.
+This technique can be use to run in Docker also.

 # Goals
 - We will run test
 - we will generate reports
+- We will use maven command (from command line or IDE)

 # Steps
 Here I am going to point step by step how to do this.